 Enjoy the smells, tastes, sights, and sounds of autumn.
 The more you feel connected to the energy of the element and the season, the better your health and wellness will be.
 Practising Qigong can help you tune into this.
 For me, with consistent practice, my intuition gets louder and it is easier for me to make the subtle adjustments to bring myself into alignment.
 Plus, my immunity is automatically boosted, along with my mood, each time I practice.
 And who couldn’t use some help with a more positive outlook these days?

 Advance your Healing with Spring Forest Qigong Level 2 Training for Healers.
 Learn Qi Cultivation to awaken the healer within.
 A well-trained and developed Qigong Healer is able to move others’ Qi, influence their Qi Field, and inspire them to take action to achieve their optimal health.
-This workshop empowers you to be the healer of your home, yourself, your family, pets, and community.
-We start Nov.
-17, 2022.
+This workshop empowers you to be the healer of your home, yourself, your family, your pets, and your community.
+Taking Place October 20, 27 & November 3,10.
 Click here to learn more.

 I would love to hear how you align yourself with the energy of autumn in the comments!